Databingo/jnote/README.md

 Enter jnote, then press 'a' to create a new note opened by Vim, write your note then type ":wq" back to jnote, all your notes will be saved in note.json automatically.

 ## Other Keybinding
-Similiar as the original reposite tson except 'a' means add new node to root node.
+Similiar as the original repository `tson` except 'a' means add new node to root node.

 | Key    | description                    |
 |--------|--------------------------------|